LLNL/thicket/docs/user_guide.rst

   :width: 600
   :align: center

-  Figure 6: Example aggregated statistics table in thicket with mean calculated on two columns (e.g., Flops/Rep, Bytes/Rep) from the performance data table.
+  Figure 6: Example aggregated statistics table in thicket with mean and median calculated on a single column (e.g., Total_time) from the performance data table.

 |